lan-feng/massager/doc/prompt_010.md

-Build an "Add Device" screen for the ComfyTemp app using Kotlin Jetpack Compose (or Flutter).
+Build an "Add Device" screen for the Massager app using Kotlin Jetpack Compose (or Flutter).

 ### Screen purpose:
 - Used to scan for nearby BLE (Bluetooth Low Energy) devices.